lucaCambi77/ecosio/README.md

 # Web Crawler - Multithreaded Link Collector

 This is a multithreaded web crawler designed to collect all unique links from a given website.
-It uses Java's `ExecutorService` with a work-stealing pool to handle concurrency.
+It uses Java's `ExecutorService` with a `CachedThreadPool` to handle concurrency.
 The application fetches pages and extracts links recursively, ensuring no link is visited more than once.

 ## Main Features
 - **Multithreaded Crawling**: Uses an `ExecutorService` to crawl pages concurrently.